MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 def test_2(otherarg, modarg):
     print("  RUN test2 with otherarg {} and modarg {}".format(otherarg, modarg))

-Let’s run the tests in verbose mode and with looking at the print-output:
+Let's run the tests in verbose mode and with looking at the print-output:

 $ pytest -v -s test_module.py
 =========================== test session starts ============================